-- Value: This parameter is used to append a series of characters to be appended to the buffer.
+- Value: This parameter appends a series of characters to be appended to the buffer.
 The string may be of any length.
-A NULL terminator will not be assumed; only the characters explicitly entered will be appended to the buffer. - Data destination: These options are used to select the destination.
-Options include Read buffer, Write buffer, Scratch buffer or Global buffer.
+A NULL terminator will not be assumed; only the characters explicitly entered will be appended to the buffer. - Data destination: This parameter specifies the destination.
+Options include Read buffer, Write buffer, Scratch buffer, or Global buffer.
+If the Scratch or Global buffer options are selected, users must also specify the buffer index in the box to the right.

-Note 1: If the Scratch or Global buffer options are selected, users must also specify the buffer index in the box to the right.
-If there are not enough bytes of data in the buffer, this command will be aborted and the transaction will fail, and an error message will be placed in the OPC Server's Event Log.

-Note 2: Data will be appended to TX and RX buffers, but not scratch or global buffers.
+- If there are not enough bytes of data in the buffer, this command will be aborted and the transaction will fail, and an error message will be placed in the OPC Server's Event Log. - Data will be appended to TX and RX buffers, but not scratch or global buffers.
 To append data to the current contents of a scratch or global buffer, copy that data to either the RX or TX buffer.
 Then append that buffer and copy the contents back to the scratch or global buffer.
-For more information, refer to Copy Buffer Command.

-- Format: This drop-down menu is used to select the string format.
+For more information, refer to Copy Buffer Command. - Format: This drop-down menu specifies the string format.
 Options include ASCII String, ASCII Hex String, Alternating Byte ASCII, Unicode String, Unicode String with Lo Hi Byte Order, ASCII Hex String From Nibbles, and ASCII String (packed 6-bit).
-The default setting is ASCII String. - Description: This parameter is used to enter notations that will be displayed next to the command type in the Transaction View.
+The default setting is ASCII String.

+Note: For ASCII Hex String From Nibbles, only even numbers of characters are allowed.
+Furthermore, only hex characters ('0'-'9' and ''A'-'F') are allowed.
+Characters 'a'-'f' are automatically converted to valid hex 'A'-'F' by the Driver. - Description: This parameter specifies notations that will be displayed next to the command type in the Transaction View.
 Although descriptions are optional, they can be very helpful when reviewing the transaction definition later.

-For ASCII Hex String From Nibbles, only even numbers of characters are allowed.
-Furthermore, only hex characters ('0'-'9' and ''A'-'F') are allowed.
-Characters 'a'-'f' are automatically converted to valid hex 'A'-'F' by the Driver.